Hygiene - Bathing - Staying Clean

 is a set of practices performed

-for the preservation of health.
+for the preservation of health and the prevention of illness.
 Promoting Sanitary Practices.
 Free from Filth and Pathogens.
 Cleanse

 the entire body.
 Looking Clean.